 What does it mean to be more grateful?

 People who are more grateful experience gratitude more frequently, intensely and deeply (they feel gratitude for a wider variety of things and are able to notice a more benefits from their experiences which they’re grateful).
 When people have more gratitude, it allows them to experience happiness from positive events for a longer period of time.

 Some people seem primed from the start to be more grateful than others, however with a growth mindset everyone can increase their experiences of gratitude.
 A growth mindset says that our skills are not set in stone, and we can improve them through effort.
 To make that effort in your family first you have to make a choice to make gratitude a priority.
 Then work on supporting the four parts of gratitude.

 We know the teaching kids gratitude is about more than just good manners, but what does that mean?
 Researchers have discovered that gratitude actually consists of four parts.
 As parents it’s helpful to know about all four of these parts of so we can encourage gratitude in our children that’s more than an an automatic please and thank you.

-What we DO to express appreciation in turn
+Finally we DO something to express appreciation

 Younger children experience gratitude more simply than older kids.
 As they get older and their cognitive skills develop they’re more likely to engage with all four parts.

-- Feel: start conversation about how gratitude feels.
+- Feel: Start conversation about how gratitude feels.
 “Where do you feel gratitude in your body?”
 “Do you think you can spot it when someone else feels grateful?”